 This workshop focuses on the control and interconnectivity of ankle robotic devices for rehabilitation.
 The workshop introduces the basic principles of the design of the lower limb robotics used, modifications made, software used and solutions adopted.
 Students will explore BusCan and ROS data transmission protocols, interconnection of external control devices to rehabilitation robotics, control drivers, rehabilitation robotic device parameter sharing, feedback, and parameters.

-Hosted by: Hospital Los Madroños (HLM) – Alberto Canton Gonzalez, Javier Castilla Gomez; Shirley Ryan AbilityLab (SRAlab) – Dr. José L. Pons’ lab: Lorenzo Vianello; Technaid
+Hosted by: Hospital Los Madroños (HLM) – Alberto Canton Gonzalez, Javier Castilla Gomez; Shirley Ryan AbilityLab (SRAlab) – Dr. José L. Pons’ lab: Lorenzo Vianello;

 Techniques involved: Robotics

-– Introduction to M1 and CAN protocol
+– Introduction to Ankle M1

-– Introduction to haptic connection
+– Introduction to ROS and CORC

 – Configure external control

-WS3 Day 3: To be announced
+WS3 Day 3: Haptic connection

 WS4 – Natural Integration of Bionic Limbs via Spinal Interfacing